jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

     :width: 333 px
     :align: center

-    Example population for the unsigned binary number maximization problem discussed previously.
+    Population for the unsigned binary number maximization problem discussed previously.
+In this example, the binary number being maximized is 10 bits.
 The population is a collection of chromosomes.

 Selection